2sic/2sxc-docs/2sxc Docs Generator/pages/net-code/api-typed/data/models.md

 @using AppCode.Data

 @{
-  // Wrap the data into a strongly typed AppCode.Data.Link object var links = AsList<Link>(MyItem);
+  // Wrap the data into a strong-typed AppCode.Data.Link object var links = AsList<Link>(MyItem);
 }